What diseases can flies spread?

 Did you know that flies can carry bacteria and spread diseases every time they land?
 Learn how these pests can put your health at risk and what you can do to stop them.

 People often think of flies as simple household pests, but they can actually pose serious health risks.
 Since they breed in unsanitary conditions and move freely between waste, food, and surfaces, flies are a major health concern.
-Do flies spread disease?
+Do flies carry disease?
 Absolutely.
-From foodborne illnesses to parasitic infections, the diseases flies spread make them a big threat and danger to both people and pets.
+From foodborne illnesses to parasitic infections, the diseases transmitted by flies can affect both people and pets, making proper fly control essential.

 How flies can spread disease